csbhr/FFHQ-UV/README.md

 [![FFHQ-UV: Normalized Facial UV-Texture Dataset for 3D Face Reconstruction](https://res.cloudinary.com/marcomontalbano/image/upload/v1678963317/video_to_markdown/images/youtube--dXFRJODJlNY-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/dXFRJODJlNY "FFHQ-UV: Normalized Facial UV-Texture Dataset for 3D Face Reconstruction")

 The dataset is derived from a large-scale face image dataset namely [FFHQ](https://github.com/NVlabs/ffhq-dataset), with the help of our fully automatic and robust UV-texture production pipeline.
 Our pipeline utilizes the recent advances in StyleGAN-based facial image editing approaches to generate multi-view normalized face images from single-image inputs.
 An elaborated UV-texture extraction, correction, and completion procedure is then applied to produce high-quality UV-maps from the normalized face images.
 Compared with existing UV-texture datasets, our dataset has more diverse and higher-quality texture maps.

-## TODO
-- Since Microsoft Face API is not accessible for new users, in order to make it easier for others to reproduce our work, we will provide project details of the FFHQ-UV dataset creation pipeline in the near future, including inverted latents/faces, detected face attributes, sample correspondence, etc.

 ## Updates